Tiverton, Rhode Island: Early

 For about three years during the war, December 1776 – October 1779, the island of Rhode Island, now known as Aquidneck Island, was occupied by the British.
 During this time, Tiverton was a refuge for Americans fleeing this occupation, and a mustering place for colonial forces gathering to drive out the British.
 The British occupying forces were eventually withdrawn strategically, as General Clinton marshaled his forces for the 1780 British invasion of South Carolina.)

 In its early days, Tiverton was chiefly a farming community with some fishing and boat construction.
 Until 1900 the manufacture of menhaden oil, a fish derivative, was one of the primary industrial pursuits.
 Cotton and woolen mills were established as early as 1811, when Colonel Joseph Durfee established a spinning mill at Cook Pond, in what it now the city of Fall River, Massachusetts.

 In 1856, the northern part of the town was set apart from Tiverton, and renamed Fall River, Rhode Island, by the Rhode Island General Assembly.
 On March 1, 1862, in a case between the states that reached the United States Supreme Court, both Fall Rivers were made part of Massachusetts and the state boundary was placed in its current location near State Avenue.

 Mark's Stadium is a former soccer stadium located in North Tiverton, Rhode Island.
-During the 1920s and early 1930s, it was the home of Fall River Marksmen, one of the era’s most successful soccer teams.
+During the 1920s and early 1930s, it was the home of Fall River F.C., one of the era's most successful soccer teams.
 It is one of the earliest examples of a soccer-specific stadium in the United States.
-After the demise of the Marksmen, the stadium was used as a home ground by other local teams, most notably Fall River F.C. and Ponta Delgada S.C.
+After the demise of the 'Marksmen', the stadium was used as a home ground by other local teams, most notably Fall River F.C.
+(1932) and Ponta Delgada S.C.